denklp/apm_analysis/README.md

 - **Widely adopted** with a large and active community.
 - **Comfortable license** — currently under the Functional Source License, and set to transition to **Apache 2.0** in two years.

+Depending on strategy, we still can go with Elastic APM or OTEL based solutions.

 ## Next Steps